 Fetal Alcohol Spectrum Disorders (FASDs)

 Fetal Alcohol Spectrum Disorders (FASDs) occur when alcohol is consumed during pregnancy.
-The effects may include lifelong complications, including, mental and physical behavioral, and/or learning disabilities and possible physical deformity.
+The effects may include lifelong complications such as: mental and physical behavioral and/or learning disabilities and possible physical deformity.
 Among pregnant women, 1 in 10 reported alcohol use.
 If a pregnant woman drinks beer and/or any types of wine, the alcohol travels into the mother’s bloodstream and then to the babies umbilical cord, this can be damaging to the unborn baby.
 The sooner alcohol consumption is stopped, the safer it can be for both, the mother and baby.

 Opioids are often used as painkillers.
 These medicines contain chemicals that relax the body and cause drowsiness while relieving pain.
 This type of drug derives from the opium poppy plant.
 This drug can be dangerous and addictive and is commonly the cause of overdoses and death.
 In 2017, more than 47,000 Americans died due to an opioid overdose.
 Other opioids are made synthetically and, while having the same effect on the body, may also have additional side effects.